VHS Revival Revisits Joe Dante’s long forgotten sci-fi romp.

 Well the medieval remedy was to flay the skin off your body with brands of fire.
 I have no idea what the current technique is. – Dr. Greenbush

 After being ditched by the exasperated Lydia (Meg Ryan), a jobless Tuck agrees to take part in the kind of radical experiment that nobody else in their right mind would ever agree to.
 The plan for those scientists who have acquired his wanton services is to miniaturise their subject to the size of a molecule and inject him into a rabbit, using a hi-tech spaceship that will navigate the creature’s body and relay all kinds of groundbreaking information.
-Of course, the process of miniaturisation promises all kinds of power, and it is only inevitable that their experiment would become the target of criminals looking to make a quick buck, but at some point during the ensuing melee Tuck is injected into Jack’s body, and from thereon in the screenplay basically writes itself.
+Naturally, the process of miniaturisation promises all kinds of power, and it is only inevitable that their experiment would become the target of criminals looking to make a quick buck, but at some point during the ensuing melee Tuck is injected into Jack’s body, and from thereon in the screenplay basically writes itself.

 Like all hypochondriacs worth their salt, Jack knows every last part of his body, both inside and out, and every little twitch or irritation computes to a life-threatening illness.
 So when Tuck burns minute layers of stomach tissue with his ship’s laser and attaches miniature claws to his optical nerve in order to see the outside world, our pathetic little nerd explodes in a fit of frenzy, and when the invasive intruder is finally able to communicate with his unwilling vessel, Jack’s doctor has to convince him that demons communicate through the living, and not with.